Top 7 Common Passport Application Mistakes

 One of the most common mistakes when filling out your passport application is having typos and misspellings.
 Since passport applications are commonly made online, it's easy to misspell something and not notice it.

-An example of a common typo error is listing your birthday as 1909 rather than 1990.
+An example of a common typo error is listing the wrong date of birth on the passport application as 1909 rather than 1990.
+Undoubtedly, this can be one of the most absolute passport denial reasons.

 This is particularly common if you’re not used to typing your information or if you’re in a rush to complete your application.